elg34/VAMBN/README.md

 ## Preparing the data

 **IMPORTANT: Data is not included with this code!
+To request access to PPMI data, hollow this [link](https://www.ppmi-info.org/access-data-specimens/download-data/).
-To run this code, you must provide a dataframe with the data and create Type files to tell the HIVAE about the structure of your data.
+To run this code, you must provide a dataframe with the variables you want to use in the virtual patients and create files to tell the HIVAE about the structure of your data.
+Delete all files labelled DELETE_PLACEHOLDER, these were just created to preserve the folder structure.
 More detailed instructions below.**

 Data preprocessing is done in **clean_format.R** and **imputed_aux.R**.